theodson/macos-setup/README.md

 ## Quick start templates

-A common setup is stored for a quick start they are stored in the `templates` folder
+A common setup for a quick start is found in the `templates` folder, run the following

-- templates/.bash_profile
-- templates/adhoc.sh

 ```
 # backup